marcov/tech-notes/docs/Linux/programming-interface-notes.md

 *Process Groups* and *Sessions* are abstraction to support shell job control, e.g. allow interactive users to run command in fg / bg.

+### Symbolic process stack
+`/proc/[pid]/stack`: This file provides a symbolic trace of the function calls in this process's kernel stack.

 ### Zombie vs orphan
 - Orphan: a process whose parent has terminated, but that is still in execution.